publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30111.md

  __Codification__

-    Section was formerly classified to [section 438 of Title 2][/us/usc/t2/s438], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 438 of Title 2][/us/usc/t2/s438], The Congress, prior to editorial reclassification and renumbering as this section.
+Some section numbers referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification to this title.

  __Prior Provisions__

     A prior [section 311 of Pub.
 L. 92–225][/us/pl/92/225/s311] was classified to [section 437e of Title 2][/us/usc/t2/s437e], The Congress, prior to repeal by [Pub.
-L. 96–187][/us/pl/96/187] and subsequent reclassification and renumbering as [section 30112 of this title][/us/usc/t52/s30112].
+L. 96–187][/us/pl/96/187].

     Another prior [section 311 of Pub.
-L. 92–225][/us/pl/92/225/s311] was renumbered section 307, and is classified to [section 30111 of this title][/us/usc/t52/s30111].
+L. 92–225][/us/pl/92/225/s311] was renumbered section 307, and is classified to [section 30107 of this title][/us/usc/t52/s30107].

     Another prior [section 311 of Pub.
 L. 92–225][/us/pl/92/225/s311] was renumbered section 320, and was classified to [section 441 of Title 2][/us/usc/t2/s441], The Congress, prior to repeal by [Pub.
-L. 94–283][/us/pl/94/283] and subsequent reclassification and renumbering as [section 30123 of this title][/us/usc/t52/s30123].
+L. 94–283][/us/pl/94/283].

  __Amendments__